CaptEmulation/service-builder/README.md

 const car = createCar(createEngine(6), createWheels(0.2));
 ```

 Now imagine that `createEngine` and `createWheels` end up needing additional dependencies.
-Before long, in order to use `createCar`, the developer will need to first create the rubber and metal when all we wanted to do was make it go!
+Before long, in order to use `createCar`, the developer will need to first create the rubber, the metal, the wood panelling and then tighten every screw.

 `service-builder` can create a factory for building cars.

 ```
-import builder from 'service-builder;
+import builder from 'service-builder';

 const carBlueprint = builder({
   car(engine, wheels): createCar,